sonoro1234/Lua2SC/README.md

 build lualanes
-build wxlua as a module (most difficult part) build luasocket build bitOp (in case you are in 5.1)
+build wxlua as a module (most difficult part) build luasocket

 Then build this repo:
 with CMake you need to provide: